Greece say fair play saved Romania from World Cup forfeit

 Bogdan Lobont started in goal with Costel Pantilimon on the bench in the first leg last Friday with the Romanians adding an outfield player as the third keeper to keep within the rules.

-"A goalkeeper can be fielded as an outfield player and so an outfield player can be fielded as a goalkeeper, if the coach decided like this.

-"Our match sheet had 23 players, three of them being goalkeepers and one of those three was an outfield player, so that everything was done due to all the rules and regulations."

-Fysass's faith in his Greece team was justified with two goals from Konstantinos Mitroglou and one from Dimitrios Salpingidis helping them to victory in Athens.
-A draw in Bucharest saw Greece reach next year's finals 4-2 on aggregate.
+Fysass's faith in his team was justified with two goals from Konstantinos Mitroglou and one from Dimitrios Salpingidis helping them to a 3-1 win in Athens.
+A 1-1 draw in Bucharest in the return saw Greece through to next year's finals 4-2 on aggregate.

-Tatarusanu returned for the second leg with Lobont and Pantilimon named among the substitutes.
+Tatarusanu returned for the second leg with both Lobont and Pantilimon named among the substitutes.